+What are his main themes?
 Piet Oudolf is a leading figure of the “New Perennial” movement, using bold drifts of herbaceous perennials and grasses which are chosen at least as much for their structure as for their flower colour.
 He is interested in combining plants naturalistically.
 Oudolf describes the design as the start and not the end of the process.
 He also believes it is important to use plants that have an “afterlife” and are good once they are over, which in turn makes the plantings better for ecology and insect life.

+How does he design his gardens?
 Piet Oudolf creates working drawings on tracing paper; these are layered to show different planting and depths.
 What is notable about Oudolf’s design is the way he has chosen to clump plants together here as opposed to arraying them in drifts, his usual habit.
 Oudolf describes it as “a complicated layering of seasonality, energy, endurance and reward – both before, during and after flowering”.

+What are his favourite plants?
 ‘Joe-Pye weed, echinacea, baptisia—not just when they flower but when they come into seed.
 Even when the birds eat off the seedpod, they are still beautiful.
 And they change your garden from spring until winter.
 They are hard workers.’

+How does Oudolf’s garden relate to historical gardens?
 The ways in which plants are organised into a garden reflects the culture in which they were designed.
 Up until the 19th century garden design was mainly very complicated and therefore demanding to maintain.
 However, garden designers such as Capability Brown in the 18th century and Gertrude Jekyll in the 19th century, introduced more informal planting styles.
 Piet Oudolf’s garden shows influence from these historical designs, however a much more informal style and a concern for ecology is evident.

 Meadow Wildflower meadows are a rich and colourful habitat full of flowers and grasses.

 Wildflower A wildflower is a flower that grows in the wild, meaning it was not intentionally seeded or planted.

 Landscape A landscape is made up of the visible features of an area of land, such as mountains, forests, ponds or lakes.
 It is always a natural appearance but can also be man-made.

 Perennials Perennial plants are plants that live for more than two years.
 The term is often used to differentiate a plant from shorter-lived plants such as annuals and biennials

-Ecology is used to describe the science that deals with the relations and interactions between organisms and their environments.
+Ecology Ecology is used to describe the science that deals with the relations and interactions between organisms and their environments.

-Biodiversity is a term used to describe the variety of life on Earth.
+Biodiversity Biodiversity is a term used to describe the variety of life on Earth.
 It includes plants, animals and all the microorganisms that we can not see.